move-language/move/GRAVEYARD.md

 ## Signer relaxation for `move_to`

 ### Decision
-Tables and framework-specific workarounds like `ResourceAccount` make this unneccessary.
+Tables and framework-specific workarounds like `ResourceAccount` make this unnecessary.

 ### Rationale
 In some usage scenarios of Move, it does not make sense to only allow move_to<R>(s, x) with s a signer.
 For instance, when Move is running on the EVM, storage is not owned and paid for by the account owner, but by the contract caller, which manages the accounts on behalf of owners.
 In general, the signer requirement allows one to only create new resources at addresses for which the transaction has a signer, which disables the capability to manage resource collections on behalf of others.